A Unique Place in History

 Our Heritage Trail, opened in 2019 can be explored all year round.
 Trail markers tell the story of Innerpeffray through the centuries.
 Relax outdoors and soak up the peaceful scenery.

-The Library will continue to respond to research requests, shop purchases and please check the website for news and online activities.
+The Library will continue to respond to research requests, shop purchases and please revisit the website for news and online activities.

-Tea and coffee are available in the schoolroom during opening hours.
+Take away hot drinks are available in the Library during opening hours.